oskarth/praxis/README.md

 Later I decided to go back to just simplest thing that worked, a map and constructor.
 Still need to fix the deletion and rotations though.*

 *October 18, 2015.
-Reverse-string in Clojure. ~5m and right, but didn't get reduce version.
-Haven't internalized consequence of conjs happening at head of lists.*
+Reverse-string in Clojure and C. ~5m and right, but didn't get reduce version.
+Haven't internalized consequence of conjs happening at head of lists.
+Also did imperative version in C, but failed - flailed around with pointers.
+Very straightforward solution.*